Infinit3i/Cyber-Yankee-2025/fullflow.md

 # Introduction

-*Background*: Sassy Panda is an Eastonian government affiliated cyber group falling under the Eastonian Cyber Agency (ECA) and comprised of Easton’s most sophisticated capabilities and equipment.
+Background: Sassy Panda is an Eastonian government affiliated cyber group falling under the Eastonian Cyber Agency (ECA) and comprised of Easton’s most sophisticated capabilities and equipment.
 Sassy Panda typically focuses on espionage and information gathering and has targeted critical infrastructure in the U.S. including the New England region.
 Having been active for over 15 years in the computer network exploitation game, the group has emphasized stealth in operations using web shells, living-off-the-land (LOTL) binaries, hands-on-keyboard activities, and stolen credentials.

 TTPS: